Slavery in Haiti: Spanish Hispaniola (1492–1625)

-When Columbus returned to Europe in 1493, 30 Spaniards stayed to build a fort there called La Navidad.
-They began stealing from, raping, and enslaving the natives—in some cases they held native women and girls as sex slaves.
-Finding gold was a chief goal for the Spanish; they quickly forced enslaved natives to work in gold mines, which took a heavy toll in life and health.
-In addition to gold the slaves mined copper, and they grew crops for the Spaniards.
+Over time, Europeans set up plantations dependent on slave labor that grew sugar and other crops.
+In addition natives were forced to mine gold and copper, which took a heavy toll in life and health.

-In response to the brutality, the natives fought back.
-Some Taino escaped into remote parts of the island's mountains and formed communities in hiding as "maroons", who organized attacks against Spaniards' settlements.
+In response to the brutality, some the natives fought back and escaped into remote parts of the island's mountains and formed communities in hiding as "maroons".
 The Spanish responded to the native resistance with severe reprisals, for example destroying crops to starve the natives.
-The Spaniards brought to the island dogs trained to kill the natives and unleashed them upon those who rebelled against enslavement.
 In 1495, Spaniards sent 500 captured natives back to Spain as slaves, but 200 did not survive the voyage, and the others died shortly afterwards.
 In the late 1490s they planned to send 4,000 slaves back to Spain each year, but this expectation failed to take into account the rapid decline the native population would soon suffer and was never achieved.